limix/limix/README.rst

 Install
 -------

-This is the development limix version, and it can be installed on MacOS and Linux via
+The development version of limix can be installed on MacOS and Linux via

 .. code:: bash

     bash <(curl -fsSL https://raw.githubusercontent.com/limix/limix/develop/install)

-Stable limix versions are installed via conda_
+Stable versions of limix are installed via conda_ though

 .. code:: bash